mdalameen/dotted_decoration/README.md

 # dotted_decoration

-Dotted line decoration is handly package to draw dotted divider, dotted border for rectangle, oval or circle.
+Dotted line decoration is custom decoration as simple as BoxDocoration can be used in Container widget to draw dotted divider, dotted border for rectangle, oval or circle.

-### screenshot image
+## Preview

 <p align="center">
   <img src="https://raw.githubusercontent.com/mdalameen/dotted_decoration/master/assets/screen-shot.png" width="350" alt="Flutter Dotted Decoration screenshot">
 </p>

-### Installing
+## Installing

 To use this package, add `dotted_decoration` as a dependency in your `pubspec.yaml` file.

-### Usage
+## Usage

 Create a `container` widget and assign  `DottedDecoration` as decoration